Why Can’t You Vape on Passenger Jets?

 With fewer and fewer smokers in the population, second hand ‘smoke’ has become increasingly socially unacceptable, as has second hand vapour from e-cigarettes.
 Given the reducing number of smokers and vapers, it’s reasonable to assume that the vast majority of passengers are quite happy with the airlines decision to ban vaping on flights.
 Whilst its banned, it’s also just common courtesy not to vape in confined spaces.

-If you’ve found this article of interest, check out our page on why you can’t vape on a plane.
+If you’ve found this article of interest, check out our page on why there are still No Smoking signs on passenger planes.